Enrolment in French Courses

 The following policies must be respected when registering for French courses.
 Failure to do so may result in students being automatically withdrawn by the Department from the course in which they are registered:

-1) Determining the appropriate level of one’s first French course: The Department places students in the language course appropriate to their level of linguistic competence based on the results of its Placement Test.
-Given that 100, 200, 300 and 400-level FSL courses correspond to levels of competence in French and not to years of study as is the case with FRE courses, a student may be recommended to enroll in a course at a higher level than his/her year of study.
-The Placement Test, available at www.lang.utoronto.ca/placement/french, is mandatory for all students who wish to register in an FRE or FSL course for the first time (except true beginners with no knowledge of French who may enroll directly in FSL100).
-The Test can be taken only ONCE and the results of the first test will prevail in the event of multiple attempts.
-Ideally, the Placement Test should be taken in the term preceding the one of the course students wish to register in (e.g., for a course starting in September, students should take the Placement Test in the summer term, prior to their registration date on ROSI and before the beginning of classes).
-Please allow three to five working days to obtain the test results.
+Determining the appropriate level of your first French course The Department places students in the language course appropriate to their level of linguistic competence based on the results of its Placement Test.
+Given that 100, 200, 300 and 400-level FSL courses correspond to levels of competence in French and not to years of study, a student may be recommended to enroll in a course at a higher level than his/her year of study.
+The Placement Test is mandatory for all students who wish to register in an FRE or FSL course for the first time (except true beginners with no knowledge of French who may enroll directly in FSL100H1).
+The Test can be taken only once and the results of the first test will prevail in the event of multiple attempts.
+Ideally, the Placement Test should be taken in the term preceding the one in which students wish to register in (e.g., for a course starting in September, students should take the Placement Test in the summer term, prior to their registration date on ACORN and before the beginning of classes).
+Please allow three to five working days to obtain your test results.
+Self-placement is not allowed in the Department of French.
+The administration reserves the right to conduct an additional test if in doubt about a student's undeclared proficiency in French.

 Students must note the following before enrolling in and while completing any French program:

-7) FSL271H1 provides useful basics for further studies in Linguistics and French Language Learning, and for students who feel they would benefit from a better understanding of the grammatical structure of the language.
+- FSL271H1 provides useful basics for further studies in Linguistics and French Language Learning, and for students who feel they would benefit from a better understanding of the grammatical structure of the language.
 If exempted from FSL221Y1 by the Placement Test, students must take this course before any higher level FSL course.
-It cannot be taken after or concurrently with FSL321Y1, FSL 362H1, FSL 363H1, FSL 364H1, FSL375Y1, FSL421Y1, FSL442H1, FSL443H1, FSL472H1 or FSL473H1.
+It cannot be taken after or concurrently with FSL321Y1, FSL312H1, FSL313H1, FS 314H1, FSL315H1, FSL375Y1, FSL421Y1, FSL442H1, FSL443H1, FSL472H1 or FSL473H1.

 Students who are not enrolled in a program in French may enroll in an FRE course of their choice as an elective with the Department’s permission, if they can demonstrate adequate competence in French.
 These students may submit their written assignments in English.